nchagti/neolatdracor/README.md

 [NeoLatDraCor working groups](#contributing-working-groups), as indicated by the “Project” column.
-All of the working groups would welcome your support in encoding the respective plays.
+All of the working groups would welcome your support in encoding the respective dramas.
 Moreover, we have also included Neo-Latin dramas unrelated to the working groups that would be a valuable contribution to NeoLatDraCor.

 We would be very grateful if colleagues interested in and working on Neo-Latin drama would contribute to NeoLatDraCor.
 We have developed different workflows to do so.
-You may start from plain text, a Word file, or directly start encoding a play in TEI.
+You may start from plain text, a Word file, or directly start encoding a drama in TEI.
 More details may be found in our [Wiki](https://github.com/dracor-org/neolatdracor/wiki/How-to-contribute-to-NeoLatDraCor).
 If you would like to contribute a drama that is not yet in the neolatdracor repository and/or listed in our overview, feel free to contact the